Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Acknowledgements

 \section{Acknowledgements}

-The authors thank Mr. Rajith Vidanaarachchi and Ms. Tamasha Malepathirana for proof-reading the manuscript.
+The authors thank Mr. Rajith Vidanaarachchi and Ms. Tamasha Malepathirana for proof-reading.
 This work is partially funded by ARC DP150103512.

-\begin{IEEEbiographynophoto}{Damith Senanayake} Damith Senanayake is a PhD candidate at the University of Melbourne.
-He completed his undergraduate degree in Computer Science and Engineering from the University of Moratuwa, Sri Lanka in 2015.
-Currently his research research focuses on developing analysis methods for highly dimensional data using neural networks and computational and algebraic geometry and topology.
-He further focuses on applications in bioinformatics. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Wang Wei, PhD} Wei Wang received the BE degree in Mechatronic Engineering from Zhejiang University in 2013 and PhD degree at the Department of Mechanical Engineering, University of Melbourne in 2019.
-His research has been focused on deep generative models, Bayesian statistics and image processing, with a current interest in exploring compact and highly performant deep neural network structures.
+\begin{IEEEbiographynophoto}{Damith Senanayake, PhD} Damith Senanayake obtained his PhD at the University of Melbourne in 2020, and completed his BSc in Computer Science and Engineering at the University of Moratuwa in 2015.
+His research focuses on developing analysis methods for high dimensional data using neural networks, computational and algebraic geometry and topology, with applications in bioinformatics. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Wang Wei, PhD} Wei Wang received the BE degree in Mechatronic Engineering from Zhejiang University in 2013 and the Ph.D. degree at the Department of Mechanical Engineering, the University of Melbourne in 2019.
+He is currently a postdoctoral at the University of Melbourne and will join Alibaba in 2020.
+He has research interests in Bayesian statistics, deep generative models, neural architecture search, and causal inference, and would like to devote himself to pushing the frontier of deep learning research.